SunSerega/SAC/README.md

 1. Download [Config.exe](https://github.com/SunSerega/SAC/raw/master/Config.exe);
 2. Place it in folder, you want SAC to be installed to;
 3. Launch it, check all modules, you want to be installed, and press OK;
-4. Restart your computer, for all icons and context menu shortcuts to be properly allocated.

 Some space in ProgramFiles and in Registry would be used.\
 Uninstalling would clear everything that was created when installing.